Virtual Reality (VR) – Where will we stand in 10 Years?

-By: Digital Dividend | Comments Off on Virtual Reality – Where will we stand in 10 Years? | View: 6763
+By: Digital Dividend | Comments Off on Virtual Reality (VR) – Where will we stand in 10 Years? | View: 6763

 Proponents and experts say that virtual reality is here to stay and that its future is bright.
 Already, a great number of investors and businesses have significantly invested in this area.
-Giants such as Facebook, Google, Sony and others, all have come up with their own technologies, to outdo one another in this race of virtual reality.
+Giants such as Facebook, Google, Sony and others have all come up with their own technologies in a virtual reality arms race of sorts.

-Upon entering the virtual environment, the participants had before them a virtual patient (a minor).
+Upon entering the virtual environment, the participants saw a virtual patient (a minor).
 The participants were asked to engage in an emotional and comforting discourse with their virtual patient, and they observed how that patient warmly responded to their words and gestures.
-Then afterwards, the roles switched; now the participant found themselves in place of the patient, but the role of the psychologist was still played by that virtually created image or avatar of themselves.
-All this could be indicating towards a radical shift at how psychologists and psychiatrists pursue training and learning.
+Afterwards, the roles switched; now the participant found themselves in the place of the patient, but the role of the psychologist was still played by that virtually created image or avatar of themselves.
+All this could be foreshadowing a radical shift in how psychologists and psychiatrists pursue training and learning.

 Top Reasons to Migrate to Microsoft SharePoint